Ten Tragic Days: 18–19 February: Madero resigns

 A train stood ready at a Mexico City railway station to take Madero and Pino Suárez with their families down to Veracruz, where they were to go aboard the Cuban gunboat Cuba and be conveyed to a foreign shore.
 By 9 pm the families hurriedly prepared for departure, were gathered, waiting, on the platform.
 The Chilean and Cuban Ministers, who had spent the day with Madero, had announced their intention of accompanying the party down to the port, and they appeared at the station, announcing that the president and vice president would soon follow.
 They did not come.
 About midnight the Chilean Minister left the distressed women, hurried to the Palace, and asked to see General Huerta.
 The General send out word that he was very tired after a hard day's work and was resting; he would see the minister later.
 The minister waited until 2 am and was still refused admittance to Huerta.
 He could do nothing but return to the station and advise the party to return to their homes.

 In the morning, claims were made that the delay had arisen because the military commander of the port of Veracruz had received telegrams from Mrs. Madero, which had led him to respond unsatisfactorily to Gen. Huerta's instructions.
 The commander is reported to have said, "By whose authority?
-I recognise only the authority of the constitutional President of México."
+I recognize only the authority of the constitutional President of México."
 It was believed by Maderistas, however, that it was the decision of the Chilean and Cuban ministers to accompany the party that cancelled the departure of the train, the plan having been to blow it up on the way to Veracruz.

 The wife and mother of Madero, and the relatives of Pino Suárez, relieved to learn that the men were still alive but fearing the worst, now appealed to the American ambassador to grant the two political leaders asylum in his embassy.
 However Huerta announced that they would be transferred to more comfortable quarters — from the Presidential Palace to the main penitentiary of Mexico City.